-At the bottom of the stairs is a wonderful little beach, that we had all to ourselves, thanks to the overcast and drizzling weather.
+At the bottom of the stairs is a beautiful little beach, that we had all to ourselves, thanks to the overcast and drizzling weather.

 Fall is such a great time of year for hiking.

-This was my first time hiking the Chapel Gorge but it won’t be my last.
+Although this was My first time hiking the Chapel Gorge, it won’t be my last.

-Since the inception of this blog, only 3 months ago, I have taken over 10 hikes.
-It has given me a reason to get out and explore more and I am so happy that I have something to do with all the pictures I enjoy taking.
+Since the inception of this blog, only three a months ago, I have taken over ten hikes.
+It has given me a reason to get out and explore more, and I am so happy that I have something to do with all the pictures I enjoy taking.